 - Contracting services available through our partners and other sources

 Step 4: Site Visits and Non-lighting Recommendations

-Depending on what is found at the audit and your interest in measures other than lighting, other experts will inspect your facility.
-Prism will then prepare additional reports for non-lighting measures.
+Depending on what is found at the assessment and your interest in measures other than lighting, other experts will inspect your facility.
+The Mass Save contractor will then prepare additional reports for non-lighting measures.
 The reports will include equipment recommendations and a financial analysis highlighting installed cost, projected savings, and any utility rebates or government subsidies available.
 Potential measures include but are not limited to:

 - Motors and Drives

 - Heating Ventilation and Air Conditioning (HVAC) Equipment

 - Solar, Wind, and Other Renewables

 Step 5: Installation